kmoir/stuffthatmatters/doc.md

 *Mass incarceration also has an abysmal record.
 Recidivism is high, and imprisonment breaks up and impoverishes families.
 A newly published study from the Russell Sage Foundation found that incarceration of a family member is associated with a 64 percent decline in household assets, magnifying poverty and the race gap in America.
 And the 2.6 million American children who have a parent in prison or jail pay an enormous price.*
 <sup>[36](#myfootnote36)</sup>

 The most common reason for a woman to be incarcerated in America is drug abuse.
-Until drug addiction is treated as a public health issue, rather than a moral failing worthy of long prison sentences, families will continue to have their bonds strained by separation, and children with a parent in prison will continue to be economically. (todo add quote about household assets)
+Until drug addiction is treated as a public health issue, rather than a moral failing worthy of long prison sentences, families will continue to have their bonds strained by separation, and children with a parent in prison will continue to be economically.

 ##After Prison